tcarwash/DORCbot/README.md

 ### Docker and Docker-Compose
 1. Create a file `dorcbot/.env` with the entry `TOKEN={Discord Bot Token}`
 2. run `docker-compose build`
-3. start container with `docker-compose up` or `docker-compose up -d` for detachedu
+3. start container with `docker-compose up` or `docker-compose up -d` for detached

 ### Python, No Docker
 1. Create a file `.env` with the entry `TOKEN={Discord Bot Token}`